keaneateiq/internal_pypsps/README.md

 # Disclaimer
 This repo is a modified copy of original https://github.com/gmgeorg/pypsps packge.
+The original version was 0.0.1.
 Copyright belongs to https://github.com/gmgeorg.
 There is also LICENSE file in the repo.